 Reshma’s worries were put to rest as she recovered from frequent episodes of intermenstrual bleeding.

-Do you still have further questions regarding your condition?
+Do you still have questions regarding your condition?
 Come in for a consultation with our gynecologists!
-Schedule your appointment at 011 – 4211 1111.
+Please call on +91 9871001458 to schedule an appointment.